Giant Mountains: Mountain huts and rock formations

 Typical for the Giant Mountains are its numerous mountain huts, which are called bouda in Czech and Baude in German.
 Both names are derived from the Middle High German word Buode, which means booth or building.
 The Polish name is schronisko.
 These were mostly named either for the location or for their constructor or occupant.
 The occupants, however, often changed after the expulsion, and several mountain huts especially on the now Polish side received new names.
 Entire colonies of mountain huts were called after the families who lived there.
 They are located in the higher parts or the ridge of the Krkonoše and were used by shepherds as wooden refuges in the summer.
 After 1800, some of the mountain huts became interesting for the first hikers, and towards the end of the 19th century many were converted into hostels.
 Later, these huts were often expanded to host a larger number of guests.
-Well-known historical mountain huts include Luční bouda (Wiesenbaude), Martinova bouda (Martinsbaude) and Vosecká bouda (Wosseckerbaude) in the Czech Republic and Schronisko Strzecha Akademicka (Hampelbaude), Schronisko Samotnia (Teichbaude) and Schronisko na Hali Szrenickiej (Neue Schlesische Baude) in Poland.
+Well-known historical mountain huts include Luční bouda, Martinova bouda and Vosecká bouda in the Czech Republic and Schronisko Strzecha Akademicka, Schronisko Samotnia and Schronisko na Hali Szrenickiej in Poland.
 In other places, the old mountain huts were replaced by newer buildings which were specially built for tourism purposes.
-Huts from the 20th century include Petrova bouda (Peterbaude) and the hut on the summit of mount Sněžka/Śnieżka.
+Huts from the 20th century include Petrova bouda and the hut on the summit of mount Sněžka/Śnieżka.

 There are also many impressive rock formations, such as Dívčí kameny-Śląskie Kamienie and Mužské kameny-Czeskie Kamienie, above 1,400 m on the main ridge, Harrachovy kameny on the Czech side, and Pielgrzymy and Słonecznik in Poland.
 These weathered blocks of granite form high towers which often resemble humans or animals, and reach heights up to 30 m.
 Similar formations can be found in other parts of the Sudetes.